FraChr/simple-crypt/README.md

 ## Description:

 SimpleCryptograph is a terminal-based program for encrypting and decrypting individual files.
 It uses the OpenSSl cryptographic library.

+windows build using msys2 mingw

 ### Features: